SoulKa/template-replace-stream/README.md

     /** Default: `false`.
 If true, the stream creates logs on debug level */
     log: boolean;
     /**
      * Default: `false`.
-If true, the stream throws an error when a template variable has no
+If `true`, an unmatched template variable — one that has no replacement value —
-     * replacement value.
-Takes precedence over `removeUnmatchedTemplate`.
+     * makes the stream fail with an {@link UnmatchedVariableError} (emitted on the stream, or thrown by
+     * the `replace*Async` helpers) instead of leaving the template untouched in the output.
      */
     throwOnUnmatchedTemplate: boolean;
     /**